 As part of obtaining reasonable assurance about whether the District's student activity accounts are free of material misstatement, we performed tests of the district's compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of student activity amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-Finding 2017-E in the attached Schedule of Findings and Questioned Costs was noted to be in noncompliance through testing of these requirements.
+Findings 2018-D, 2018-E, and 2018-F in the attached Schedule of Findings and Questioned Costs were noted to be in noncompliance through testing of these requirements.

-Response to Finding
+Response to Findings

-The District's response to the finding identified in our audit is described in the accompanying schedule of findings and questioned costs and in the District's Corrective Action Plan.
+The District's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs and in the District's Corrective Action Plan, which is in a separate document.
 The District's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.